d3mo17/direzione/README.md

 If you use a chromium based browser and the connection between the scoreboards will not get established (even if your computers network is configured), then move to "chrome://flags" and disable Option "Anonymize local IPs exposed by WebRTC" - try again afterwards!
 After the connection between scoreboards was established once, you can switch the Option back.

+When the connection can still not be established, refresh the browser window of the remote scoreboard first and refresh the browser window for the GUI of the scoreboard afterwards - try again to connect.

 ## License

 GPL-3.0